-A hub is a device that allows several network devices to connect together to exchange data on a single network however, they have on management component.
-Network hub are also known as repeaters.
-They are less 'intelligent' than switches.
+- 1) HUB: A HUB is a device that allows several network devices to connect together to exchange network in a single network however, they have no management component.
+Network hubs are also known as repeaters.
+They are less "intelligence" than switches.
 Unlike switches, which forward data to the intended devices, hubs merely send the data packets to all its ports.
-So as the name repeaters suggests, it only repeats the data from an incoming port to all the other devices; this leads to frequent collisions between packets.

-2. Modem: -

-A modem is short for a modulator-demodulator.
-Its function is to facilitate the transmission of data, by converting an analogue signal to code and decoding digital information.

-3. Router: -

-A network router directs the data packets along networks.
-A router has a minimum of two networks, usually LANs or WANs or a LANand its ISP.
-However, unlike a modem, it cannot work single standing, however is able to connect to multiple nodes.
+So as the name repeater suggests, it only repeats the data from an incoming port to all the other devices; this leads to frequent collisions between packets. - 2)MODEM: A modem is short for a modulator- demodulator.
+It function is to facilitate the transmission of data, by converting an analogue signal to code and decoding digital information. - 3)ROUTER: A network router directs the data packets along networks.
+A router has a minimum of two networks, usually LANs and WANs or a LAN and its ISP.
+However, unlike a modem, it cannot work single standing, however is able to connect the multiple nodes. - 4) SWITCH: A switch is a network that connect network segments on a single network.
+It connects many devices together on the same network, sending data to a device that needs or requests it.
+A switch is able to improve the performance of a network by increasing network capacity.